UCLA Bruins baseball

 The UCLA Bruins baseball team is the varsity college baseball team of the University of California, Los Angeles.
-Having started playing in 1920, the program is a member of the NCAA Division I Pac-12 Conference.
+Having started playing in 1920, the program is a member of the NCAA Division I Big Ten Conference.
 It plays its home games at Jackie Robinson Stadium.
-The program has appeared in five College World Series and won the 2013 National Championship.
+The program has appeared in six College World Series and won the 2013 National Championship.

 History

 1969 season

 Chris Chambliss led the Bruins to the 1969 CWS, UCLA's first.
 The team defeated Santa Clara at the NCAA Regional and finished in 7th place, after losing to Tulsa, 6–5 in 10 innings, and to Arizona State, 2–1 in 12 innings.
 Chambliss, who went on to play for Major League Baseball's Cleveland Indians, New York Yankees, and Atlanta Braves between 1971 and 1986, had a team-high .340 batting average and 15 home runs.
 Other members of the team included Bill Bonham, Mike Reinbach, and Jim York.